American Classic Pedigrees

 Pedigree notes

-Pillory is outcrossed through five generations.
-His sire Olambala (by the Bend Or horse Ornus) is generally considered to be the American champion older male of 1910.
-His dam Hester Prynne produced nothing else of importance.
-She is out of the Horoscope mare Witchcraft, a half sister to stakes winner Suffrage (by Voter).
+Pillory is a full brother to Dimmesdale, winner of the 1922 Kingston Handicap.
+His dam Hester Prynne is out of the Horoscope mare Witchcraft, a half sister to stakes winner Suffrage (by Voter).
 Witchcraft and Suffrage were produced from the Spendthrift mare Queenston, a full sister to three-time American co-champion older male and two-time American champion sire Kingston.

 Books and media